ceph/ceph-qa-chef/README.md

 like the "ubuntu" UID and the URL to gitbuilder.ceph.com.

 We've ported a lot of the Chef settings, but we're not yet complete.

+Please join us in the #sepia IRC channel in irc.oftc.net for discussion regarding the Ceph test framework and lab management.